MarcusFelling/demo.playwright/README.md

 **[electron](./electron/tests/example.spec.ts)** - runs a basic test for Electron application, controlling main electron process and working with Electron window.

+**[oauth](./oauth/tests/example.spec.ts)** - runs oauth tests for LinkedIn, Facebook, and Google, to login to https://courses.ultimateqa.com/users/sign_in.

 ## Publish each HTML report to their respective directory

 When the above tests are finished, the results are published to GitHub pages: